 - 1. The process is the same as that in Activity 1, but some measurements have to be made. - 2.
-The water's temperature is measured at the beginning of the experiment $(T_i)$ , when it is at room temperature, and at the end $(T_f)$ , so we can determine the temperature change ( $\Delta T$ ).

-3. The water level inside the graduated pipette is measured at the beginning and end of the experiment to calculate the volume change ( $\Delta V{\text{pipette}}$ ).
+The water's temperature is measured at the beginning of the experiment (T_i) , when it is at room temperature, and at the end (T_i) , so we can determine the temperature change (ΔT) . - 3.
+The water level inside the graduated pipette is measured at the beginning and end of the experiment to calculate the volume change($\Delta V{pipette}$).
 The total volume of water, V, is measured using a graduated cylinder at the end of the experiment, after the water has cooled to room temperature again.
-This way displacement resulting from insertion of the stopper will not be measured.
+This way displacement resulting from insertion of the stopper will not be measured. until it can be observed on the scale of the pipette.

-Water level in the pipette Image courtesy of Ole Ahlgren
+Water level in the pipette.
+Image courtesy of Ole Ahlgren